 Dr Ben Spies-Butcher

-Dr Ben Spies-Butcher is a lecturer in Sociology and a Member of the Centre for Research on Social Inclusion at Macquarie University.
+Dr Ben Spies-Butcher is a lecturer in Sociology at Macquarie University.
 He has a PhD in Economics from the University of Sydney.
-His research focuses on the economics and politics of social and environmental policy, and on political participation.
-He previously worked as Senior Researcher at the Edmund Rice Centre for Justice and Community Education on issues of human rights.
-Ben is active in a number of non-government organizations and social movements, particularly around Indigenous rights and housing.
+His research focuses on the political economy of social and environmental policy, and on political participation.
+He is a Research Associate at the Retirement Policy and Research Centre at the University of Auckland, a Board member of Shelter NSW, and co-author of Market Society, published with Cambridge University Press.
 Ben co-wrote the paper Reforming Australia’s hidden welfare state for CPD.
 Ben is a contributing author to CPD’s recent publication More Than Luck: Ideas Australia needs now.
-Ben’s chapter jointly written with Adam Stebbing, Getting value for public money: housing, pensions and child care argues that our leaders need to adopt more direct funding more direct funding models to maximise the services delivered for each government dollar spent.
+Ben’s chapter jointly written with Adam Stebbing, Getting value for public money: housing, pensions and child care argues that our leaders need to adopt more direct funding models to maximise the services delivered for each government dollar spent.

-Adam Stebbing is a social researcher broadly interested in the interactions of public policy and social inequality.
-He is currently undertaking a PhD in the Sociology department at Macquarie University.
-His doctoral research looks at how social tax expenditures alter our understanding of the Australian welfare state, in terms of its political development and distributional outcomes.
-He has previously undertaken research exploring how homeless people experience citizenship in Australia.
-Adam is a contributing author in CPD’s recent publication More Than Luck: Ideas Australia needs now.
-Adam’s chapter jointly written with Dr Ben Spies-Butcher, Getting value for public money: housing, pensions and child care argues that our leaders need to adopt more direct funding more direct funding models to maximise the services delivered for each government dollar spent.
+Dr Adam Stebbing is a sociologist broadly interested in the interactions of social policy, taxation and inequality.
+He teaches and undertakes research in applied sociology in the Department of Sociology at Macquarie University in Sydney.
+His current research interests include: the growing role of social tax expenditures in Australian social policy; the implications of the current emphasis of private retirement savings for fiscal sustainability and inequity as the population ages; and, homelessness in Australia.
+Adam is a contributing author to CPD’s recent publication Pushing Our Luck: Ideas for Australian Progress.
+Adam’s chapter, jointly written with Adrian March, Miriam Lyons and Shaun Wilson, argues that we need to widen debates about tax policy to ensure sustainability and equity in the longer term.
+Adam was also a contributing author for More Than Luck: Ideas Australia needs now.
+His chapter jointly written with Dr Ben Spies-Butcher, Getting value for public money: housing, pensions and child care argues that our leaders need to adopt more direct funding more direct funding models to maximise the services delivered for each government dollar spent.

 Marcus Westbury is a writer, broadcaster, festival director and media maker responsible for some of Australia’s most innovative, unconventional and successful cultural events.
 He is well known for writing and presenting the three part series Not Quite Art for ABC1 and creating the How Should I Vote? website for GetUp that produced personalised how-to-vote cards for the 150,000 Australians in the lead-up to the 2007 Federal Election.
 A born and bred Novacastrian, Marcus is the founder of Newcastle’s infamous This Is Not Art festival.
 His other hats include stints as the Artistic Director of Melbourne’s Next Wave Festival and Co-director of the Cultural Program at Melbourne’s 2006 Commonwealth Games.
 Marcus has contributed to a wide variety of publications including the Griffith Review, Crikey, The Sydney Morning Herald, The Australian, several anthologies, journals and countless websites.
 He is well noted in Australia’s arts community as a member of several committees including for The Australia Council, Arts Victoria, NSW Ministry for the Arts, The Australian Film Commission and was a participant in the 2020 Summit’s cultural stream.
 Marcus is contributing author to CPD’s recent publication More Than Luck: Ideas Australia.
 His chapter jointly written with Ben Eltham, Cultural policy in Australia argues that Australia’s fragmented cultural policy needs to move beyond its ‘funding paradigm’.